ki-tools/champs-mortality/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of champsmortality is to …
+The goal of champsmortality is to provide functions for calculating mortality fractions and rates at CHAMPS sites for various causes.

 ## Installation

-You can install the development version of champsmortality with the following:
+You can install the development version of champsmortality with the
+following:

 ``` r
 install.packages("remotes") # one time only